 (i) any incident or accident, particularly one concerning injury of a person;

 (iii) an emergency evacuation, which must be reported as an ‘incident’ – as in (i) above;

 (iv) any serious ‘near miss’ must be reported as an ‘incident’ – as in (i) above;

 (v) any damage to property must be reported as an ‘incident’, even if it involves none of the preceding.

 11. Car Parking

-Any parking by Hall users in spaces H1 – H4 is prohibited.
+Any parking by Hall users in leased spaces H1 – H4 is prohibited.

-Six car parking spaces, H5 – H10 (hatched), only, are available to Hall users for the duration of their booked session.
+Six car parking spaces (H5 – H10 only) are available to Hall users for the duration of each booked session.